“Do I Have to Let My Friend Stay in My Vacation Home for Free?”

 I’m having a problem with a “friend,” “Janet,” who is married to my husband’s best friend.
 I don’t have a problem with him, but Janet has been very pushy over the years.
-We have gone on a few vacations together.
-Every time she has done something extremely annoying, from complaining that her room wasn’t ready early enough and demanding free breakfast from the hotel to complaining that no restaurant menu has anything she can eat to overstaying her welcome when she was invited to our vacation home for a few days.
-She claimed she couldn’t book the same flights we did and had to stay in our vacation home longer than we were staying.
-We actually checked the flights and they were not full as she claimed.
+We have gone on a few vacations together, and every time she has done something extremely annoying, like complain that her room wasn’t ready early enough, demand free breakfast from the hotel, complain that no restaurant menu has anything she can eat, and overstay her welcome at our vacation home by a few days (she claimed she couldn’t book the same flights out that we did and had to stay in our vacation home longer, but we checked the flights and they were not full as she claimed).

 Now Janet is asking to stay in our vacation home without us there.
 When my husband didn’t answer her right away, she texted several times asking again.
 She didn’t take our subtle hints that it wasn’t ok.
 We invited her and her husband to come with us the next time we were going, and she claimed it was too expensive to go at that time.